Online Convex Optimization for On-Board Routing in High-Throughput Satellites: Numerical Results

 This approach allows us to realistically model the temporal fluctuations in satellite Internet traffic.
 Simulating the traffic as an MMPP lets us capture the inherent stochasticity and time-dependent behaviour of the system.
+Because we focus on packet routing within a single non-GEO HTS, the configuration parameters in Table~\ref{tab:experimental_setup_OCO_MPC} remain constant, with only $F(t)$ varying temporally.

 The simulation setup spans a time horizon of $T=100$ time steps and uses an MPC window of $W=5$.
-A satellite is equipped with $M=16$ modem banks~\cite{yahia2024}, each capable of handling $P=3$ distinct data priorities: voice over Internet Protocol (high priority, $p=1$), instant messaging (medium priority, $p=2$), and emails (low priority, $p=3$).
+We consider a satellite equipped with $M=16$ modem banks~\cite{yahia2024}, each capable of handling $P=3$ distinct data priorities, e.g., voice over Internet Protocol (high priority,~$p=1$), instant messaging (medium priority,~$p=2$), and emails (low priority,~$p=3$).
 The packet loss costs are set to 4, 2, and 1 arbitrary units, respectively.
 We normalize each $\lambda_i$ by the packet loss cost $k_p$ to create an inverse relationship with respect to priorities.
 Each queue can hold a maximum of $\overline{Q} = 10$ packets, with both the initial and final states of the queues being empty ($Q_0 = 0$) to ensure continuity.
 The scheduler weights are restricted to change by no more than $\overline{\Delta w}$ = 10\% between consecutive time steps.
-The entire simulation framework is designed to be scalable, enabling the representation of flow values across various magnitudes, such as $10^9$ packets in the context of an EHTS.
+The entire simulation framework is designed to be scalable, enabling the representation of flow values across various magnitudes, such as $10^9$ packets in the context of a non-GEO HTS.
 The use of $\varepsilon\texttt{OIPM-TEC}$ requires the setting of specific parameters.
 We initialize the initial guess $\mathbf{x}_0$ randomly and verify its feasibility before applying the Newton step.
-Additionally, we set the barrier parameter $\eta$ to $10^4$, which translates to $\varepsilon \sim \frac{O(N)}{\eta}$, where $N = 6(W+1)MP$ is the dimension of the decision variable $\mathbf{x}_t$~\cite[Theorem 2]{lupien2024online}.
+Additionally, we set the barrier parameter~$\eta$ to~$10^4$, which translates to $\varepsilon \sim \frac{O(N)}{\eta}$, where $N = 6(W+1)MP$ is the dimension of the decision variable~$\mathbf{x}_t$~\cite[Theorem 2]{lupien2024online}.
 Simulation parameters are summarized in Table \ref{tab:experimental_setup_OCO_MPC}.

 We conduct 100 Monte Carlo simulations to ensure consistency and to account for the stochastic nature of the MMPP-based incoming flow.
+We use the following methods to benchmark our $\texttt{OCMPC}$ algorithm: